 Defending Against A Variety Of Assault Charges

 Assault is a violent crime that can have serious implications.
 Depending on the circumstances and parties involved, you could be looking at substantial fines, counseling or mandatory jail time.
-The attorneys at Reep, Bell, Laird & Jasper, P.C., have extensive criminal defense experience, and can help protect your rights in a variety of assault cases.
+The attorneys at Reep, Bell & Jasper, PC, have extensive criminal defense experience, and can help protect your rights in a variety of assault cases.

 Assault charges in Montana can be broken down into the following categories: